Every city claims to be unique, but Istanbul is truly one-of-a-kind. There is no other city in the world that spans two continents, after all!

 Be sure to have a few traditional Turkish breakfasts and try kaymak.
 Just do it and don't check the calories.
 It is something like clotted cream and is best with a drizzle of honey and fruit or served with a dollop of Nutella.
 If you're anything like us, you'll leave Turkey wowed by the food!

 Istanbul is a sprawling city and it can seem overwhelming at times, but think of it as a compilation of many smaller cities.

 Each neighborhood in this metropolis has a distinctly different feel, and attracts people for different reasons.
 Spend an afternoon getting lost in narrow cobbled streets of Beyoglu, or window-shopping and people watching in Taksim.

-Some central neighborhoods in Istanbul to check out are:
+central neighborhoods in Istanbul to check out:

 - Taksim: known as the “Time Square” of Istanbul, this shopping area is always crowded with people.
 This is where you’ll find the best shopping in the city, as well as several restaurants, bars and nightclubs.